microsoft/PPCC25-ALM/docs/labs/lab4/scenario-1/README.md

 ## Pre-requisites

 1. Install VS Code Desktop from this [download link](https://code.visualstudio.com/download).
-1. Ensure EDM is enabled for your environment.
+1. Following steps will work on EDM environments.
 (This should be enabled by default).

 ## Overview